junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas raises an eyebrow in question.
 Dean finds his throat tight.

 He sighs.
-"Sleeping beauty, Princess, everyone knows the story, true love's kiss breaks all curses --" Cas opens his mouth, Dean rushes through, "-- which is probably just some coincidence!
+"Sleeping beauty, Princess, everyone knows the story, true love's kiss breaks all curses --" Cas opens his mouth, Dean barrels on, "-- which is probably just some coincidence!
 Can we just leave it like that?"

-Cas closes his mouth, lowering his eyes.
+Cas closes his mouth.
+His eyes drop.
 "Yes, we can just leave it like that."
 Then, "I'm sorry."

 "For what?"

 Cas looks up, guilt written all over his face.
 "Everything."

 "Well, if you mean punching me in the face for waking you up, there're indeed better ways to say thank you."
-Dean swallows the feeling that is rising in his gut seeing the way Cas's eyes look, but he can't parse any of the meanings.
+Dean swallows down the feeling that is rising in his gut seeing the way Cas's eyes look, but he can't parse any of the meanings.

 "Not just that."
-Cas hesitates, but still, reaching a hand with two fingers pointed out, reaching for his cheek that is slightly getting swollen from the punch.
+Cas hesitates, but still, reaching out a hand with two fingers pointed out, aiming for his cheek that is slightly getting swollen from the punch.
 "May I?"

-Dean holds his gaze, putting his hands down, nodding once.
+Dean holds his gaze, lowering his own restless hands, and nods once.

-The heated sensation on his cheek goes away, so is the other small pain and wounds all over his body he doesn't realize he has.
+The heated sensation on his cheek fades, so do all the other small aches and wounds all over his body he hadn't really noticed.
 Even his shirts and jeans get cleaned up and smoothed down like coming fresh out of washing and ironing.

-Looking back in the angel's briefly brightened up eyes, Dean gives him another small smile.
+Looking back into the angel's briefly brightened up eyes, Dean gives him another small smile.
 "Thanks Cas, good to have you back."

 Castiel swallows, not returning the smile.
 "There is something I have to tell you."